tweag/HaskellR/docs/architectural-overview.md

 Architectural overview
 ======================

+The core of HaskellR is a library called `inline-r`.
+Interactive environments such as H and IHaskell are built on top of this core library, which can also be used by user applications directly.

 R source code is organized as a set of *scripts*, which are loaded one by one into the R interpreter.
 Each statement in a each script is evaluated in-order and affect the global environment mapping symbols to values maintained by the R interpreter.
 In its simplest form, H is an interactive environment much like R, with a global environment altered by the in-order evaluation of statements.
+Most of the functionality of this environment is provided by `inline-r`.

-H offers a number of facilities for interoperating with R. The central and most general mechanism by which this is done is /quasiquotation/.
+`inline-r` offers a number of facilities for interoperating with R.
+The central and most general mechanism by which this is done is /quasiquotation/.
 A quasi-quotation is a partial R script --- that is, a script with holes in it that stand in for as of yet undetermined portions.
 An example quasiquote in Haskell of an R snippet is:

 ```Haskell
 [r| function(x) x + 1 ]